Qwant: Qwant Junior

-Qwant Music

-Qwant Music is a search engine for albums and artists developed in collaboration with Ircam and Qobuz.

-On 3 June 2016, the beta version of Qwant Music is launched, enabling searching for artists, albums and titles.

-In September 2017, Qwant Music was detached as a subsidiary based in Ajaccio, Corsica.

-On 8 June 2018, the final version of Qwant Music was released.

-Qwant VIPrivacy

-Qwant VIPrivacy is a browser extension for blocking trackers and cookies when browsing the internet, while using Qwant as the browser's default search engine.

-Qwant@Work

-Launched in January 2023, Qwant@Work is a service dedicated to businesses, administrations, and organizations, enabling them to protect the navigation of their employees by limiting the collection of personal data.

-The extension installs Qwant as the default search engine.

 Discontinued services

+Following multiple restructuring and management team changes, the following services were discontinued.

 Masq by Qwant

 Masq by Qwant was a personal data storage service designed to personalize Qwant's service to users without collecting personal data.
 It was initially released as an alpha version on 27 June 2019 and later discontinued on 17 September 2020, because it "does not meet the expectations of most users".

 Qwant Causes

-Qwant unveiled Qwant Causes at the MWC in Barcelona, from 25–28 February 2019.
+Qwant unveiled Qwant Causes at the Mobile World Congress in Barcelona, from 25–28 February 2019.
 Similar in concept to Lilo and Ecosia, it was a search engine that allowed funding a project while conducting searches respecting the privacy of the users of not wishing to create an account.
 The service was launched in partnership with HelloAsso, which offered its beneficiary associations to benefit from the service.
 On the results pages of a query, more advertisements were displayed to fund these associations of general interest, without impacting Qwant's revenue.

 The service was discontinued on 30 April 2020, because of "insufficient use of societal and associative issues addressed".